On quantitative noise stability and influences for discrete and continuous models: A general framework

 2mm

-This two main cases (discrete cube and Gaussian space) can be extended to more general examples.
-Firstly, in a continuous setting, let $\mu(dx) = e^{-V(x)}dx$ be a probability measure on the Borel sets of $\R^n$, invariant and symmetric with respect to $L = \Delta - \nabla V \cdot \nabla$ and with associated semigroup $P_t = e^{tL}$, $t \geq 0$.
-The same integration by parts gives, for smooth functions $f,g$ on $\R^n$,
+The preceding Gaussian example may be amplified along the same lines to cover families of log-concave measures on $\R^n$.
+Indeed, let $d\mu(x) = e^{-V(x)}dx$ be a probability measure on the Borel sets of $\R^n$ where $V : \R^n \to \R$ is a smooth potential, invariant and symmetric with respect to the second order diffusion operator $L = \Delta - \nabla V \cdot \nabla$ with associated semigroup $P_t = e^{tL}$, $t \geq 0$.
+As in the Gaussian case, integration by parts yields, for smooth functions $f,g$ on $\R^n$,